ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 [![](/wiki/shared/news/2024-02-14-project-loved-february-2024/1155381.jpg)](https://osu.ppy.sh/community/forums/topics/1884367)

 [Tsubusare BOZZ - weeping in the rain feat.
-Hashimoto Ruga](https://osu.ppy.sh/beatmapsets/1155381#taiko) by ::HEKUSODASU::{ user=9044692 } and [Waribashi](https://osu.ppy.sh/users/2250574)\
+Hashimoto Ruga](https://osu.ppy.sh/beatmapsets/1155381#taiko) by ::HEKUSODASU::{ user=9044692 } and ::Waribashi::{ user=2250574 }\
 174 BPM, 4:43 | 5.96★, 5.96★\
 *description written by ::ler1211::{ user=19901680 }*

-This month, we introduce [weeping in the rain](https://osu.ppy.sh/beatmapsets/1155381#taiko), a collab map between ::HEKUSODASU::{ user=9044692 } and [Waribashi](https://osu.ppy.sh/users/2250574).
+This month, we introduce [weeping in the rain](https://osu.ppy.sh/beatmapsets/1155381#taiko), a collab map between ::HEKUSODASU::{ user=9044692 } and ::Waribashi::{ user=2250574 }.
 This map consists of many interesting rhythms including offbeats, 1/6 and 1/8 while being fairly accessible to players at 5.96★.

 Certainly, the popularity of this set with over 20 favorites from well-known players and mappers in the community comes from its ingenuity in combining interesting patterns and effective SV to create a beautiful map.
 With that being said, do give this map a try and vote today!